 Find a partner that understands and is willing to work with you.
-It is no use to continue playing with fear of missing or upsetting someone.
+It is no use to continue playing for fear of missing or upsetting someone.
 Tennis is meant to be enjoyed and progress to be made.
 There is no progress playing in the comfort zone!

 89. “Return of serve from backhand side to include returning kick serves.”

-You can control the kick serve better with two-hands while the one-handed backhand is more difficult.
+You can control the kick serve better with two hands while the one-handed backhand is more difficult.

 Position yourself further back to gain more time, and wait for the ball to lower and lose some of its speed.